billgraham5/cml-junos/README.md

 Currently, the images can be downloaded here:  https://www.juniper.net/us/en/dm/vjunos-labs.html.

-This image is a virtualized variant of the PTX router / MPLS switch control plane and forwarding engine.
+This image is a virtualized variant of the PTX router / MPLS switch control plane and packet forwarding engine.

 ## Technical Details